rprtr258/tea/README.md

 ### Logging Stuff

-You can’t really log to stdout with Bubble Tea because your TUI is busy occupying that!
-You can, however, log to a file by including something like the following prior to starting your Bubble Tea program:
+You can’t really log to stdout with Tea because your TUI is busy occupying that!
+You can, however, log to a file by including something like the following prior to starting your Tea program:

 ```go
 if len(os.Getenv("DEBUG")) > 0 {